What’s the first thing that comes to your mind when you hear the word protein?

 17 grams of protein

-As delicious as this smoothie name sounds, it doesn’t actually contain any cake.
-However, it does contain flavors and ingredients that are often found in carrot cake.
-That’s part of the reason why it tastes like dessert.
+As delicious as its name sounds, the carrot cake smoothie does NOT actually contain any cake.
+However, what it does contain are flavors and ingredients that are often found in carrot cakes – hence the reason it tastes just like the dessert.

 You will need: